-This is a writing-intensive course that uses writing to increase scientific literacy for students in the Biological Sciences.
-Students develop their writing and critical thinking skills by writing and editing scientific and technical pieces, as well as critically reviewing peer and published writing samples.
+This is a writing intensive course that use writing to increase scientific literacy for students in the Biological Sciences.
+Students will develop their writing and critical thinking skills by writing and editing scientific and technical pieces as well as critically reviewing peer and published writing examples.
+A writing-intensive course.